 Want to earn more IHG points?

-Once you’ve setup an IHG account, you’re ready to start earn points.
-If you want to earn points in a hurry, consider applying for the IHG® Rewards Club Premier Credit Card.
-It currently comes with an all-time-high welcome offer of 140,000 IHG points after spending $3,000 on purchases within the first three months of account opening.
+Once you’ve setup an IHG account, you’re ready to start earning points.
+If you want to earn points in a hurry, you should again consider applying for the IHG® Rewards Club Premier Credit Card.
+It currently comes with a welcome offer: 125,000 IHG points after spending $3,000 on purchases within the first three months of account opening.
 You can check out our full review of the IHG credit card here.

 You can also transfer Chase Ultimate Rewards points from certain Chase credit cards like the Chase Sapphire Preferred® Card to IHG at a 1:1 ratio, but I usually don’t recommend this.
 There are much better transfer partners that will give you exponentially more value for your points, like United Airlines and Hyatt.